 Inspired in part by journalist Ta-Nehisi Coates, conversations about reparations for slavery and its aftermath have become mainstream.
 But they aren’t new: Reconstruction’s unfulfilled promise of “forty acres and a mule” had antecedents dating back to America’s founding.

-On February 14, 1783, an elderly ex-slave known only as Belinda submitted a petition to the Massachusetts legislature.
+On February 14, 1783, an elderly woman known only as Belinda submitted a petition to the Massachusetts legislature.
 She asked for an annual pension for herself and her invalid daughter, Prine, to be paid from the estate of their former owner, Isaac Royall.
-Royall had been one of the largest slave owners in the colony before he had fled to England in 1775.
+Royall had been one of the largest owners of enslaved people in the colony before he had fled to England in 1775.
 Because he turned out to be a royalist, his estate was confiscated and his two dozen slaves were manumitted (there’s some speculation as to whether some were sold, including Belinda’s son Joseph).
-Belinda was a slave under Royall for four decades and was old and penniless when she finally gained her freedom.
+Belinda was enslaved by Royall for four decades and was old and penniless when she finally gained her freedom.

 Because Belinda was probably illiterate, Finkenbine thinks her petition was written by Prince Hall, one of the most prominent activists in Boston’s African-American community and no stranger to the petitioning process.
 With Hall’s help, Belinda won her suit—Royall being an enemy of the state probably tipped the scales in her favor.
 She was granted an annuity, but was only paid once.
 The executor of the Royall estate ignored further state demands to pay her in 1787 and 1790, after which Belinda disappears from the record.